Operations Manager Resume Example

 Highlight the scope of your responsibilities.
 You manage multiple locations, lead teams of 50+, or oversee $5M+ in annual sales.
 This shows you handle complex operations.

 Use action verbs like "led," "coached," and "implemented."
-This helps your resume sound active and confident.
+This helps your resume sound active and confident, just like in a cover letter.
 Recruiters notice when you show direct, measurable achievements.

 I always put my highest degree first-usually a bachelor’s in business, management, or something related.
 It gives recruiters a quick sense of my background and foundation.